j50n/deno-proc/README.md

 <sup>*</sup> - Special output type that mixes `stdout` and `stderr` together.
 `stdout` must be text data.

+> ℹ️ **You must fully consume `Iterable` outputs.** If you only partially consume `Iterable`s, process errors will not propagate properly.
+For correct behavior, we have to return all the data from the process streams before we can propagate an error.

 ## Running a Command

 `proc` is easiest to use with a wildcard import.